Kaif10/A.I.-plays-games/README.md

 which is a type on Neural Network to play the game by itself.
 After a lot of training my Neural Network was able to achieve high scores beating human level performances.

+### Want to have fun with this!!
+Clone the repo in your system and go in the specific directory and run:

+'''
+flappy_ball.py
+'''

 ![alt text](https://github.com/Kaif10/A.I.-plays-games/blob/master/game.jpg)

 ![alt text](https://miro.medium.com/max/1200/0*Kze4g6cLA3maofxq.png)